-Anna-Maria Hubert is an Assistant Professor at the University of Calgary, Faculty of Law, and an Associate Fellow at the Institute for Science, Innovation and Society (InSIS) at the University of Oxford.
-In addition, she is currently completing her doctorate at the University of Bremen, where she was a Research Associate jointly in the Faculty of Law and the MARUM Centre for Marine Environmental Sciences from 2010 to 2013.
-Her research examines progressive developments in the regime for marine scientific research under the law of the sea, primarily with a view to understanding its legal and practical implications for progress on the protection and preservation of the marine environment.
+Anna-Maria Hubert is an Assistant Professor at the Faculty of Law at the University of Calgary, where she researches and teaches in the area of international environmental law and the law of the sea.
+She an Associate Fellow at the Institute for Science, Innovation and Society (InSIS) at the University of Oxford.
+Professor Hubert is currently completing her doctorate at the University of Bremen, where she was a Research Associate in the Faculty of Law and the MARUM Centre for Marine Environmental Sciences from 2010 to 2013.
+Her current research interests include international law relating to the global commons, the international regulation and governance of scientific research and emerging technologies including geoengineering and the regime for marine scientific research under Part XIII of the LOSC, and marine oil pollution preparedness and response.

 - Did the latest Resolution on Marine Plastic Litter and Microplastics take us any closer to pollution-free oceans?